aliagowani/Deep_Learning_Customer_Classification/README.md

 <li>One customer who is still a customer asked for a quote to another line of insurance products (automobile).
 This was a pleasant surprise and may provide future up-selling opportunities. </li>
 </ul>

-*Note: The Customer IDs have been modified to preserve customer privacy.
+<i>Note: The Customer IDs have been modified to preserve customer privacy.</i>